Studiegids

 Discretionary space

 In order to graduate students must have completed the propedeutic year and all components of the second and third years of the programme.
 The bachelor’s programme will be completed with a BA Thesis.
-In this thesis a student shows whether (s)he is capable of working independently and to present a critical description of the state of the art of a philosophical problem that is relevant for the chosen specialisation.
+In this thesis a student demonstrates that (s)he is capable of working independently and developing an argument relevant to the state of the art of a philosophical problem pertaining to the chosen specialisation.

 See BA Thesis Philosophy